ErikReider/fx-comp/README.md

 My compositor built primarily for testing [SceneFX](https://github.com/wlrfx/scenefx)

-Use at your own degression...
+Use at your own discretion...

 Todo: